Fujifilm X-A5 vs X-T20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Fujifilm X-T20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the X-A5 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.